angry-cellophane/interviews/README.md

 ## General approach to prepare

-1. Understand the format: expectations, how you get evaluated, redflags.
+1. Understand the format: expectations, how you are evaluated, redflags.
 2. Practice.
 3. Do mock interviews.